 In particular, mine owners and operators are under significant pressure to improve the monitoring and risk management of their tailings storage facilities (TSFs) and water in order to:

-- Comply with the new Global Industry Standard on Tailings Management (GISTM);
+- Comply with national standards and codes of practice, and with the new Global Industry Standard on Tailings Management (GISTM);

 - Secure or reduce the cost of insurance cover for their TSFs;